dorajam/im2speech/README.md

 ## Listen to your eyes!

+***!!
+This won't run on insecure origins (http) because of the security problems with JavaScript's WebAudio API.
+To test the app, please run the following: `python server.py`***

 This is a webapp that uses [wavenets](https://arxiv.org/pdf/1609.03499.pdf) - a text2speech model - that generates audio signals based on some text input from an image or video frame!
 1. Run the web app by ```python run.py```
 2. Take a snap (this gets fed into the network)